 Related resource: Activities kids ages 1-12 can do to develop physical literacy at home

 Even for those of us asked to self-isolate at home, public health specialists say it’s good to get outside every day (so long as we’re careful to stay away from people as much as possible).
-Just remember: this virus is believed to live on surfaces for several hours after contact, so it’s probably a good idea to stay away from playgrounds for a while.
-You can still take kids out to explore and run around open fields, walking trails, sidewalks, and backyards however.
+Just remember: this virus is believed to live on surfaces for several hours after contact, so it’s probably a good idea to stick close to home and stay away from playgrounds for a while.
+You can still take kids out to explore and run around your neighbourhood in open fields, walking trails, sidewalks, and backyards however.

 “You can practice social distancing outdoors, just keep to yourself.
 Kids can go outdoors too, it’s good for them.
 But they shouldn’t be playing with other kids except the ones they live with.”

 – Dr. Robert Murphy, director of the Institute for Global Health at Northwestern University Feinberg School of Medicine

 Remember, to keep safe:

 - Wash hands often.
 At least 20 seconds of washing is the recommended time, with lathering up of the tops and bottoms of hands right up the wrists, in between fingers, and under nails.